victorhaggqvist/racktemp/README.md

     git clone https://github.com/victorhaggqvist/racktemp.git racktemp

 ### Composer install
 Fill the stuff you are prompted for.
-You may just ignore the stuff about `mailer_`.

     ./composer install